Ultimate Winter Playground

 Scandinave Spa Blue Mountain

-The Spa offers Massage treatments as well as the traditional Thermal Spa Baths experience which includes Saunas, Hot Baths, Cold Plunges, Waterfalls, a Eucalyptus Steam Room, Outdoor Fireplaces and Solaria.
+The Spa offers a variety of Massage treatments and the Thermal Journey experience which includes large outdoor Hot Baths, Cold Plunges, Waterfalls, saunas, a Eucalyptus Steam Room, Outdoor Fireplaces, and indoor/outdoor relaxation areas situated in a natural forest setting, minutes from downtown Collingwood & Blue Mountain Resort.

 Hike ‘N’ Tube